getspooky/yaldash/README.md

 }
 ```

 ### Minute 5:Yah!
-You’re on LaravelDash !
+You’re on yaldash !

 To see it, you need to start a web server on your development machine.
 You can do this by running the following command:php artisan serve and then head to `http://localhost:8000/Dashboard`

 ## Contribute

-Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the `LaravelDash` community! 💪💜  See CONTRIBUTING.md for more information on what we're looking for and how to get started.
+Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the `yaldash` community! 💪💜 See CONTRIBUTING.md for more information on what we're looking for and how to get started.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):